gyulanemeth/bluefox.email/docs/index.md

 ## Analytics and Reporting

-Understanding the performance of your emails is crucial, and bluefox.email provides comprehensive [analytics](/docs/analytics) to help you do just that.
+Understanding the performance of your emails is crucial, and BlueFox Email provides comprehensive [analytics](/docs/analytics) to help you do just that.
 Track key metrics such as open rates, click rates, [bounce rates](/email-sending-concepts/bounce-rate), and [complaints](/email-sending-concepts/complaints).
 We also handle bounces and complaints automatically, ensuring that your email list remains healthy and that your emails reach the intended recipients.